Contempt – The 3rd Horseman

-the feeling that a person or a thing is beneath consideration, worthless, or deserving scorn.“he showed his contempt for his job by doing it very badly”
+the feeling that a person or a thing is beneath consideration, worthless, or deserving of scorn.“he showed his contempt for his job by doing it very badly.

 Cultivate Fondness and Appreciation

-Of course, cultivating the opposite of contempt makes a whole lot of sense here.
-As you move through your daily life with each other, strive to regularly look for reasons to show that you love each other, that you enjoy spending time with one another, that you are looking forward to seeing each other later.
-Share at least one passionate kiss each day!
-Not just a quick peck, but a real kiss that gets that fire going a bit.
+It’s essential to cultivate the opposite of contempt by showing appreciation and fondness towards your partner.
+Regularly look for reasons to show that you love and enjoy spending time with each other.
+Share at least one passionate kiss each day, not just a quick peck, but a real kiss that gets the fire going.
 Do those little things like dragging your hand across your partner’s back as you walk behind them.
-Tell them how impressed you are with their accomplishments, their focus, their desire to learn, etc. This is something that is done before the conflicts arise so that contempt is less likely to be able to take root.
+Tell them how impressed you are with their accomplishments, their focus, and their desire to learn.
+By doing these things, you create a positive environment that makes contempt less likely to take root.